Azure Machine Learning vs MosaicML Composer

 - Custom Training Loops — Allows customization of training pipelines

-- Integration with Azure enhances functionality
+- Deep integration with Azure services

 - Open-source with modular design